wp-plugins/gotmls/readme.txt

 = What if the scan gets stuck part way through? =

 First just leave it for a while.
 If there are a lot of files on your server it could take quite a while and could sometimes appear to not be moving along at all even if it really is working.
-If, after a while, it still seems really stuck then try the Complete Scan or try running the scan again.
-If it stops in the exact same place then you may want to try to figure out what file in that folder is causing it to hang or avoid scanning that folder all together.
-If you figure it out let me know what it was and I will try and make the program find it's own way around that problem.
+If it still seems stuck after a while then try running the scan again, be sure you try both the Complete Scan and the Quick scan.

 = How did I get hacked in the first place? =

-This was most likely a random attack on your file-system by a hacker's robot/virus (automated script).
-This is usually because you are running an older version of WordPress or have installed a Plugin or Theme with vulnerabilities, or because your site is on a shared server with other exploitable sites that got infected.
-In some cases it's possible that your hosting provider got hacked at a root level and all their clients on that machine got infected.
+First, don't take the attack personally.
+Lots of hackers routinely run automated script that crawl the internet looking for easy targets.
+Your site probably got hacked because you are unknowingly an easy target.
+This might be because you are running an older version of WordPress or have installed a Plugin or Theme with a backdoor or known security vulnerability.
+However, the most common type of infection I see is cross-conamination.
+This can happen when your site is on a shared server with other exploitable sites that got infected.
+In most shared hosting environments it's possible for hackers to use an one infected site to infect other sites on the same server, sometimes even if the sites are on different accounts.

 = What can I do to prevent it from happening again? =

-There is no sure-fire way to protect your site from any kind of hack attempt.
-That said, some of the basic steps should include: hardening your password, keeping all your sites up-to-date, and regular scans with Anti-Malware software like [GOTMLS.NET](http://gotmls.net/)
+There is no sure way to protect your site from every kind of hack attempt.
+That said, don't be an easy target.
+Some basic steps should include: hardening your password, keeping all your sites up-to-date, and run regular scans with Anti-Malware software like [GOTMLS.NET](http://gotmls.net/)

 = Why does sucuri.net or the Google Safe Browsing Diagnostic page still say my site is infected after I have removed the malicious code? =